Here are some practical examples of how you can support both employers and job seekers or employees with disability.

 An watch with five alarms enabled Kevin, a job seeker with Down syndrome, to secure a job in retail.

 Clear reporting procedures and flexible working hours have allowed Michael to work more confidently.

 Ashley’s case manager encouraged him to start a traineeship which combined a Certificate II in Horticulture with work.
 This traineeship secured Ashley’s job as a groundsperson.

 After a workplace accident resulted in permanent foot injury, Shaun changed his job as a steel rigger to join a local importer of aquarium fish and freshwater marine life.

 With support from rehabilitation and from his Australian Government employment service provider, Brian was able to return to work after a knee injury.

 With support from her Disability Employment Service member, Sonia sucessfully returned to work after a period of mental health related sick leave. .

 Tony is back at work on his vineyard with vocational rehabilitation assistance and the Employment Assistance Fund.

-Sometimes the smallest changes can make the biggest difference.
 For 23 year old Kirsten, the Employment Assistance Fund has made a life changing difference by giving her the chance to take on her first job.